 Hofsjökull is the largest active volcano in Iceland, a shield with a caldera.
 It is also the source for various rivers in Iceland, including Þjórsá, Iceland's longest river.

 The road Kjölur runs between Hofsjökull and Langjökull, connecting the south to the north of the country.
 The Kjölur road is a part of the highlands and therefore only accessible during summertime.

 Mýrdalsjökull glacier is the fourth largest glacier in Iceland and is right next to Eyjafjallajökull glacier, which is the sixth largest in the country.
 Both glaciers are situated in the south of Iceland.

-Between the two volcanoes is a very popular hiking path called Fimmvörðuháls, which now brings people right on top of the newly erupted volcano where there is now a newly formed, still warm, mountain.
-One of Mýrdalsjökull's glacier tongue is also called Sólheimajökull, that's a very popular location for ice hiking and ice climbing.
+Between the two volcanoes is a very popular hiking path called Fimmvörðuháls, which now brings people right on top of the newly erupted volcano where there is newly formed, still warm, mountain.
+The start of the hiking path is the staircase right next to the popular Skógafoss waterfall.

 Drangajökull glacier is situated in the Westfjords and is the fifth largest in the country.
 It is the only glacier in Iceland that has not decreased in size during the past few years and is also the only glacier that is entirely below 1000 metres.